America's Voice En Español »

 In June 2018, Attorney General Jeff Sessions changed U.S. asylum policy to make those fleeing domestic violence or gang violence ineligible — a critical blow for many migrants seeking safety.
 The Trump Administration has also repeatedly turned away asylum seekers at the border, in a clear violation of international law.

-While the Trump Administration flirted with the idea of child separation from its start, they made the practice official this year.
+While the Trump Administration flirted with the idea of child separation from its start, they made the practice official in 2018.
 Attorney General Jeff Sessions called the practice a ‘zero-tolerance policy’ — an attempt to detain, criminally prosecute, and deport every immigrant attempting to cross the border without documents.
 This new policy to detain and criminally prosecute immigrants regardless of their circumstances resulted in thousands of children being separated from their parents.
 Before the announcement, the Trump administration had been testing the practice of separating families in the Rio Grande Valley in Texas, where over 700 children had been taken from their parents.

 The outcry and condemnation over the Trump Administration’s practice of separating children has been overwhelming:

 In response to the wide ranging pressure and criticism, Trump signed a June executive order in a failed attempt to sidestep the issue.
 But, his order did nothing to resolve the crisis he created.
 His executive order did not end child separation because it did not end the 100% criminal prosecution policy.
 Instead, it set up indefinite immigrant family detention while those families await prosecution, a situation that raises questions of due process and other legal concerns.
 The executive order also did not create any process for reuniting the over 2,000 children already separated from their parents.
 Experts fear some of these children may never be reunited.
+Trump has since been ordered by the courts to stop the zero tolerance policy, but family separations continue to this day.

 Importantly, there are proven and reasonable alternatives to indefinite family detention in jail-like conditions.
 The Obama Administration practiced these alternatives, and there was no reason why Trump couldn’t continue to do the same.
 One alternative would be to allow community supervision of immigrants by non-profit or government contractors.
 The Department of Homeland Security launched such a program in 2015, where families were monitored by social workers who helpedthem find housing, a lawyer, and made sure they attended their court hearings.
 Having a social worker resulted in a 99% rate of immigrants attending their court hearings, and it was dramatically less expensive than detention.
 In what should be a clear signal of his intent, Trump ended this effective, more humane, and cost effective program in 2017.
 After ending the program, his Administration falsely claimed child separation and indefinite family detention were the only solutions.